vacp2p/rfc-index/waku/standards/core/12/filter.md

 A client MAY use this request type to _modify_ an existing subscription by providing _a subset of_ the original filter criteria to unsubscribe from in a new request.
-The filter service node SHOULD respond with a success code if it successfully honored this request or an error code if not.
+The filter service node SHOULD respond with a success `status_code` if it successfully honored this request or an error `status_code` if not.
-The filter service node SHOULD respond with an error code and discard the request if the unsubscribe request does not contain valid filter criteria, i.e. both a `pubsub_topic` _and_ a non-empty `content_topics` set.
+The filter service node SHOULD respond with an error `status_code` and discard the request if the unsubscribe request does not contain valid filter criteria, i.e. both a `pubsub_topic` _and_ a non-empty `content_topics` set.